article · Certification difficulty & pass rates

 Fast answer

-Microsoft Azure Fundamentals is best read as a foundational certification in this data set: 20/100.
-If your background already includes cloud vocabulary, Azure service families, governance, security, pricing, and support concepts, it may feel easier than the score.
+Microsoft Azure Fundamentals sits at the entry stage: the vendor asks for no prior experience.
+If your background already includes cloud vocabulary, Azure service families, governance, security, pricing, and support concepts, it may feel easier than that suggests.
 If those concepts are new, the same exam can feel harder.

 The clean answer is: use it for Azure orientation, then move to a role-specific Azure credential if you need hands-on administration proof.
 Do not use forum anecdotes or anonymous outcome percentages as the deciding evidence.
 Use official exam facts, your lab history, and the role proof you need next.